typotheque/public-documentation/vertical-metrics.md

 > Affected fields: `hhea.ascender` (and the synced `OS/2.sTypoAscender`).

-In case the calculated `hhea.ascender` is smaller than the heights of some significant structures (eg, “Ằ” for a project targeting Vietnamese):
+Positioning of the first baseline in a multiline layout is often based on `hhea.ascender`.
+In case the calculated `hhea.ascender` is smaller than the heights of some significant structures (eg, “Ằ” for a project targeting Vietnamese) and causes clipping:

 - Increase the “default line height ratio” then recalculate `hhea.ascender` and `hhea.descender`.
 - Alternatively, choose a different “vertical center”.